CumulusNetworks/docs/content/cumulus-netq-40/Validate-Operations/Validate-Network-Protocol-and-Service-Operations.md

 The On-demand Validation Result card workflow enables you to view the results of on-demand validation requests.
 When a request has started processing, the associated large Validation Result card is displayed on your workbench with an indicator that it is running.
 When multiple network protocols or services are included in a validation, a validation result card is opened for each protocol and service.
 After an on-demand validation request has completed, the results are available in the same Validation Result cards.

 {{<notice tip>}}
-It may take a few minutes for results to appear if the load on the NetQ system is heavy at the time of the run.
+It might take a few minutes for results to appear if the load on the NetQ system is heavy at the time of the run.
 {{</notice>}}

 To view the results: